 I think I’m ready, what do I do now?

-If you are already a patient with Salmon Falls Family Healthcare and wish to schedule a consultation to determine your eligibility for this therapy, please contact our Clinical Coordinator, Pam at 603-692-3166, extension 139.
+If you are already a patient with Salmon Falls Family Healthcare and wish to schedule a consultation to determine your eligibility for this therapy, please contact our Clinical Coordinator, Pam at 603-692-1822 or 603-692-3166, extension 1117.